-Last week, we took a long look at the math behind claiming your social security benefits by walking through a case study of a 64-year-old couple, Bill and Madeline.
+In the last edition of RETIREMENT GAME PLAN, we took a long look at the math behind claiming your social security benefits by walking through a case study of a 62-year-old couple, Bill and Madeline.

 There are two ways of calculating Madeline’s benefits.